jbrandeb/netmap/LINUX/README.md

 files in this directory.
 Note that the patches for e1000, forcedeth, virtio-net have been prepared on the vanilla kernel: this is usually sufficient for Debian/Ubuntu, but it often fails on Red Hat/CentOS.
-The patches for igb, e1000e, ixgbe and i40e, instead, are against a specific version of the out-of-tree Intel drivers, and should compile without any problem on the same systems where the original drivers do.
+The patches for igb, e1000e, ixgbe, ice and i40e, instead, are against a specific version of the out-of-tree Intel drivers, and should compile without any problem on the same systems where the original drivers do.